 Philmont Council Contingent: Each summer, the council sends several contingents to Philmont Scout Ranch.

 OA High Adventure Programs are a unique opportunity for Order of the Arrow youth members to spend two weeks at a high adventure base for a life-changing experience.
 Arrowmen spend part of their time performing service and then take part in a crew-designed adventure.
-The OA Summit Experience is for those Arrowmen ages 14-17; all other programs are for Arrowmen ages 16-20.

 High Adventure Bases: Scout BSA troops and Venturing crews can sign up for one of four exciting BSA's High Adventure Bases: